AndrewEmad14/ITIDocs/Java/Notes.md

     niether cat nor finally are required
     the close exception doesnt have to throw a checked exception

+# iterator

+    iterator() is used for naturally ordered data structure Collection<String> c = . . .;
+    Iterator<String> iter = c.iterator();
+    while (iter.hasNext())
+    {

+    String element = iter.next();
+    //do something with element

+    }
+    listIterator() is used for things like linked list ListIterator<String> iter = staff.listIterator();

+    If an iterator finds that its collection has been modified by another iterator or by a method of the collection itself, it throws a ConcurrentModificationException.
+    To avoid concurrent modification exceptions, follow this simple rule:
+    • You can attach as many iterators to a collection as you like, provided that all of them are only readers.
+    • Alternatively, you can attach a single iterator that can both read and write.
+    Map<String, Integer> scores = . . .;
+    int score = scores.getOrDefault(id, 0); // Gets 0 if the id is not present

+    Consider using a map for counting how often a word occurs in a file.
+    counts.putIfAbsent(word, 0);
+    counts.put(word, counts.get(word) + 1); // Now we know that get will succeed
+    OR
+    counts.merge(word, 1, Integer::sum);

+    Sorting algorithms are part of the standard library for most programming languages, and the Java programming language is no exception.
+    • The sort method in the Collections class sorts a collection that implements the List interface.
+    List<String> staff = new LinkedList<>();
+    fill collection
+    Collections.sort(staff);

+    • This method assumes that the list elements implement the Comparable interface.
+If you want to sort the list in some other way, you can use the sort method of the List interface and pass a Comparator object.

+# Threads

+    • There are two ways to work with threads?

+        • Extending class Thread.
+        • Implementing Runnable Interface.
+    Methods:
+     Class Thread
+         start()
+         run()
+         sleep()
+         suspend()*
+         resume()*
+         stop()*
+     Class Object
+         wait()
+         notify()
+         notifyAll()

+    ->Extending the Thread class
+        • Easier to implement
+        • Your class can no longer extend any other class
+        • Each object from an extended Thread is separated from others threads
+    ->Implemening Runnable
+        • Implementing the Runnable interface:
+        • May take more work
+        • Here, you're not really specializing or modifying the thread's behavior.
+You're just giving the thread something to run.
+        • You can run it in a thread, or pass it to some kind of executor service.
+        • Your class can still extend other class.
+        • An object from an implemented Runnable can be shared among many threads.

 # MISC

      Data Access Object